 - Melatonin supplements appear to be safe when used short-term; less is known about long-term safety.

 What Is Melatonin?

 Melatonin is a natural hormone that plays a role in sleep.
 Melatonin production and release in the brain is related to time of day, rising in the evening and falling in the morning.
 Light at night blocks its production.
 Melatonin dietary supplements have been studied for sleep disorders, such as jet lag, disruptions of the body’s internal “clock,” insomnia, and problems with sleep among people who work night shifts.
 It has also been studied for dementia symptoms.

-For more information about sleep, visit the Eunice Kennedy Shriver National Institute of Child Health and Human Development and the National Institute of Neurological Diseases and Stroke.
+For more information about sleep, visit the National Institute of Neurological Disorders and Stroke.

 For Sleep Disorders

 Studies suggest that melatonin may help with certain sleep disorders, such as jet lag, delayed sleep phase disorder (a disruption of the body’s biological clock in which a person’s sleep-wake timing cycle is delayed by 3 to 6 hours), sleep problems related to shift work, and some sleep disorders in children.
 It's also been shown to be helpful for a sleep disorder that causes changes in blind peoples’ sleep and wake times.
 Study results are mixed on whether melatonin is effective for insomnia in adults, but some studies suggest it may slightly reduce the time it takes to fall asleep.

 Jet lag is caused by rapid travel across several time zones; its symptoms include disturbed sleep, daytime fatigue, indigestion, and a general feeling of discomfort.